Empire State Trail: Winter Hikes

 Albany Hudson Electric Trail

-Distance from Hudson Station (HUD): 2.6 miles from Lorenz Park.
+Distance from Hudson Station (HUD): 2.6 miles from Lorenz Park in Hudson.

 Empire State Trail